-But what does supply chain wastage mean?
-Our minds may automatically picture excess packaging or leftover materials on the factory floor, but it goes so much deeper than that.
-Supply chain wastage can refer to employees’ time – a poorly-designed warehouse layout can hinder their productivity; it can mean overproduction of products due to poor planning; it can mean unnecessary extra transport journeys due to failed deliveries.
+Our minds may automatically picture excess packaging or leftover materials on the factory floor, but supply chain wastage goes much deeper than that.
+It can also refer to employees’ time – due to a poorly-designed warehouse layout, for example – or wasted stock due to inadequate inventory planning.
+And those are just a couple of examples.

-In short, wastage in the supply chain goes beyond the physical journey of your product to the customer – it starts with supply and goes all the way through to returns.
-By optimizing all processes within their supply chains, companies can reduce wastage and transform their bottom line.
-This may require the adoption of smart and innovative technologies that streamline processes the whole way along to enable less inventory, less resource, less space, less time, and less cost during production – all whilst being highly responsive to customer demand.
+In short, by optimizing all processes within their supply chains – from the point of manufacture to delivery and even returns – companies can reduce wastage and transform their bottom line.
+This may require the adoption of smart and innovative technologies that streamline processes the whole way along – whilst being highly responsive to customer demand.

 The impact of end-to-end supply chains on emissions is more than five times that of companies’ direct operations. - Source: CDP Worldwide1

 Online shoppers are increasingly conscious of the environmental impact of their orders – from the materials used in the manufacturing of the products, to the carbon footprint of the delivery.

 Nearly eight in 10 consumers indicate sustainability is important to them2.
 Of those who say it is very/extremely important, over 70% said they would pay a premium of 35%, on average, for brands that are sustainable and environmentally responsible.